apple/foundationdb/README.md

 FoundationDB will build just fine without LibreSSL, however, the resulting binaries won't support TLS connections.

+### Language Bindings

+The language bindings that are supported by cmake will have a corresponding `README.md` file in the corresponding `bindings/lang` directory.

+Generally, cmake will build all language bindings for which it can find all necessary dependencies.
+After each successful cmake run, cmake will tell you which language bindings it is going to build.

 ### Generating compile_commands.json

 CMake can build a compilation database for you.
 However, the default generatd